Harrisville, New Jersey

-Harrisville (also called Harrisia or McCartyville) is an unincorporated community and ghost town located about 6 mi northwest of New Gretna within Bass River Township in Burlington County, New Jersey, United States, in the New Jersey Pine Barrens.
+Harrisville (also called Harrisia or McCartyville) is an unincorporated community and ghost town located about 6 mi northwest of New Gretna within Bass River Township in Burlington County, in the U.S. state of New Jersey, in the New Jersey Pine Barrens.

-The first industry in the area of Harrisville comprised two sawmills on the Oswego River (New Jersey), built in about 1750 and 1760 respectively.
-In 1795, a mill for splitting logs was built at the present site of Harrisville by Isaac Potts.
-This business was not very successful, and about 1815 it was converted to a paper plant, powered by water brought by a canal from a dam on the Oswego River, a tributary of the Wading River.
+The first industry at the site of Harrisville appears to have been a sawmill built by Evi Belangee no later than 1760.
+Near the mouth of the Oswego River, where its floodplain narrowed, he built a dam with 5 or 6 feet of head to run his mill.
+The dam was enlarged in 1795, when a slitting mill, for cutting iron sheet into strips for nailmaking, was built at the site by Isaac Potts.
+Potts had recently built Martha Furnace upstream, and when he sold the latter in 1796, he noted that its pig iron would have a natural market at the slitting mill.
+This business was not very successful, and about 1815 it was converted to a paper plant, powered by water brought by a canal from a dam on the Oswego, a tributary of the Wading River.
 The town which was built around the factory was originally called McCartyville after the factory owner; when the Harris family bought the factory in 1855, the name was changed to Harrisville.
 Under the Harris family, Harrisville was a company town, with a grist mill, post office, company store, and free tenant homes for the workers of the paper mill.
 In 1914, a fire started in Harrisville and destroyed the entire town, leaving only ruins.
 Only the decayed ruins of this town exist today.